 The following is a summary of certain United States federal income tax consequences of the purchase, ownership and disposition of the Mandatorily Tendered Notes.
 Unless otherwise stated, this summary deals only with Mandatorily Tendered Notes held as capital assets (generally, assets held for investment under the Code) by holders who purchase the Mandatorily Tendered Notes upon original issuance.
 The tax treatment of a holder of Mandatorily Tendered Notes may vary depending upon his particular situation.
 This summary does not address all of the tax consequence that may be relevant to holders who may be subject to special tax treatment such as insurance companies, broker-dealers, tax-exempt organizations, or, except to the extent described below, foreign taxpayers.
-In addition, this summary is based on the United States federal income tax law in effect as of the date hereof, which is subject to change, possibly on a retroactive basis.
+In addition, this summary does not address any aspects of state, local, or foreign tax laws.
+This summary is based on the United States federal income tax law in effect as of the date hereof, which is subject to change, possibly on a retroactive basis.
 Each investor is urged to consult his tax advisor as to the particular consequences of purchasing, owning and disposing of Mandatorily Tendered Notes, including the application and effect of United States federal, state, local, and foreign tax laws.